-The Discussion is the part of your paper where you can share what you think your results mean with respect to the big questions you posed in your Introduction.
-The Introduction and Discussion are natural partners: the Introduction tells the reader what question you are working on and why you did this experiment to investigate it; the Discussion tells the reader what the results of that experiment have to say about the bigger question.
+The Introduction and Discussion are natural partners: the Introduction tells the reader what question you are working on and why; the Discussion tells the reader how your results help answer the bigger question.

 Imagine you explained the results in the paper to a labmate who looks confused and asks you, “Sure, but so what?
 Why was this cool or interesting?”
 Your response to your labmate should be similar to the content in the Discussion.

+Start the Discussion with one or two sentences that state the main finding from the results and what that finding means for the field.
 Weak Discussions begin with a summary of the results or a repetition of the main points of the Introduction.
 Strong Discussions immediately carve out a place for themselves in the large universe of papers by saying what makes this one interesting or special.
-One way to do this is to start the Discussion with one or two sentences that state the main finding from the results and what that finding means for the field.

 Every paper is a contribution to a larger scientific conversation.
 Hopefully, you think your contribution is somehow useful to that conversation: it provides new information or tools that will help you or other researchers move toward answers to the big questions.
 To explain this contribution, many Discussions end with a forward-looking statement that tries to place the paper in an expected future of research in that field.

-Keep in mind that the sections described here may not be appropriate for the data/results you are planning to present.
+Every journal has its own unique style (and every advisor has their own), so spend some time investigating what is typical in your field.
+Also, the sections described here may not be appropriate for the data/results you are planning to present.
+Perhaps you developed a new method, and in this case your method and its value are the central theme of the article, not a necessarily a new result or conclusion.
 Make sure that you choose the divisions in your paper to match what you are writing, and don’t confine yourself to Introduction/Methods/Results/Conclusions if it doesn’t make sense for your paper.

 As you iterate on your writing, make sure that your Discussion section does the following: